itay235711/terminal_smart_checkout/Readme.md

-This repo allows you to checkout a local or a remote branch even if you have lots of uncommitted changes.
+This repo allows you to checkout a local or a remote git branch even if you have lots of uncommitted changes.

 Requirements:
 - ruby installed